UCSD Decision Making using Real-time Observations for Environmental Sustainability (DEMROES)

 Environmental Protection Online

-Meteorological conditions have important implications on human activities.
-They affect human comfort and productivity (temperature, humidity), health (temperature, air pollution), and contribute to material wear and tear (wind, rain, salt).
-UCSD's proximity to the Pacific Ocean places it in a temperate microclimate frequently affected by sea breezes which has unique advantages and disadvantages for campus energy use, management, and air quality.
+Meteorological conditions have implications on human activities.
+They affect human comfort and productivity (temperature, humidity), health (temperature, air pollution), and energy and water use (solar radiation, temperature).
+UCSD's proximity to the Pacific Ocean places it in a temperate microclimate frequently affected by sea breezes.
 In particular the occurrence of sea-breezes in daytime provides cool air eliminating need for widespread building air conditioning and associated energy use, but also advects moist and salt-laden air to campus which negatively affects the lifespan of indoor and outdoor electronic or metal components.

-Despite UCSD's established reputation as a center for innovation and world-class research, and environmental sustainability being one of the thrust areas of the Jacobs SOE, we lack scientific knowledge about the occurrence of these microclimatological conditions and their effect on campus facilities management.
-We have established a student-run wireless sensing network for environment monitoring at UCSD facilities city-wide with the following objectives:
+We lack scientific knowledge about the occurrence of these microclimatological conditions and their effect on campus facilities management.
+We have established a wireless sensing network for environmental monitoring at UCSD facilities city-wide with the following objectives:

 • Quantify the spatial distribution of meteorological conditions (i.e. sea breeze effect on temperature and humidity) on campus through a dense static network of weather stations.